 One advantage of buying beef in bulk is that you get to customize your order completely.
 The processor will ask you questions such as, “Do you want your ground beef in 1 pound, 1.5 pound, or 2 pound packages?” and, “How many steaks do you want in each package?”
-They will give you options about how thick you want different cuts, which specific cuts you prefer, if you want to keep any organs or extra bones, and if you want any further processing such as tenderizing or cutting stew meat.
+They will give you options about how thick you want different cuts, which specific cuts you prefer, if you want to keep any organs or extra bones, and if you want any further processing done such as using some of your ground beef to make hot dogs, summer sausage, or beef sticks.
 While we are happy to tell you about our favorite cuts and how we make the most out of each animal, we will leave it to the processor to answer specific questions.
 They are the experts on cutting meat and walk people through the process every day.

 The reason that bulk beef is sold by hanging weight rather than the “take home” or “retail” weight is because final weights vary greatly, even if they come from a quarter or half with the same hanging weight.
 Some weight is lost from the hanging weight during the aging process, as moisture evaporates in the cooler.
 The rest of the variance comes from how the meat is cut.
 Bone-in versus boneless cuts, the leanness of the ground beef, and the amount of fat left on other cuts all affect the final yield.
 Generally speaking, the take home weight is between 60 and 70 percent of the hanging weight.
 Since these variable factors are not a result of the actual animal being sold, and because farmers generally only get the hanging weight and not the take home weight of the animal from the processor, selling meat by the hanging weight has become the accepted standard in bulk sales.